 Develop individualized projects with select CAHs or groups of CAHs to identify opportunities for and initiate improvement in quality, financial and operational performance, and population health.

-Conduct ongoing productivity, financial and operational benchmarking performance reports?
-Analysis? [not sure what you are asking for here] and educational opportunities for CAHs.
+Conduct ongoing productivity, financial and operational benchmarking performance reports and educational opportunities for CAHs.

 Engage CAHs in submitting quality performance data as required by the Medicare Beneficiary Quality Improvement Program (MBQIP).